CharlieAlphaFox/BinanceMarginTrader/README.md

 ## Functions available:

-Safely logs in with your API keys in another file.
+Logs in with your API keys in another file.
+Consider a .ini for more safety.

 Keeps exception logs of any errors with the Rest API/functions/program in a txt file.